 We are working with professional bodies to ensure accreditation is not impacted on our professional courses.

-Intended awards (eg. BA, MSc, BEng, MEng) will not change - though in a few cases the precise title may be amended if a placement component is no longer available.
+Intended awards (such as BA, MSc, BEng, MEng) will not change, though in a few cases the precise title may be amended if a placement component is no longer available.

 Length of course

 The length of most courses will not change.